 Why You Need a Will

 At Currier & Martin, we have helped thousands of people in the Houston metro area with their Will drafting and amending needs.
-If you are still wondering why having a Will in place is so important, here are four reasons why you need a Will.
+If you are still wondering why having a Will being in place is so important, here are four reasons why you need a Will.

 - A Will gives you control.
 Under Texas law, a person who passes away without a valid Will is said to have died “intestate.”
 This means that state law dictates how your assets get distributed — not you.
 A Will gives you the power to decide who will inherit your estate.
 Even if you have expressed your wishes in the past, unless there is a valid written Will, it will be very difficult for your family to carry out your desires.